polarpathgames/Final-Fantasy-Mystery-World/README.md

 ### Debug keys:

-- 2: Spawn the player
-- 4: Spawn the enemy
+- 6: go to the lobby
+- 7: go to tutorial map
 - ARROWS: move the camera
+- F11: colliders
+- F1: UI

 ## Instructions to execute